sfazliddinov385/defender-detection-engineering-lab/attack-chain/1-initial-access-T1110.md

 ## What Defender recorded

-The `DeviceLogonEvents` table caught the classic brute-force pattern: a bunch of `LogonFailed` events (Network / NTLM) from the attacker IP `192.168.74.136`, then a `LogonSuccess`.
+The `DeviceLogonEvents` table captured the classic brute-force pattern: multiple `LogonFailed` events (Network / NTLM) from the attacker IP `192.168.74.136`, followed by a `LogonSuccess`.

 ```kusto
 DeviceLogonEvents